In about five weeks I’m going to be a mom. That’s a wonderfully terrifying concept.

 One of the most incredible things is how much of a personality she has in the stomach.
 She responds to music.
 When I was at Disney World with a friend, and we rode the Carousel of Progress, every time these lyrics would come on:

 And tomorrow’s just a dream away

-Another thing that I find to be so amazing is her reactions and movements depending on where I am.
+Another thing that I find amazing is her reactions and movements, depending on where I am.
 When I am at work, it’s been a lot of thumb sucking, but if it’s a production day and we are shooting the show, she gets active.
-When the host or the guest start to mess up or we have problems in the control room, she does her angry pushes.
-I talk to her and the guys in the control room have gotten used to it.
+When the host or the guest starts to mess up or have problems in the control room, she does her angry pushes.
+I talk to her, and the guys in the control room have gotten used to it.

 It’s crazy to think this part of the ride is almost over.
-May 10th will be here so quickly and I’m not ready.
-I’m not ready to give up this bond I have created but at the same time I can’t wait to meet her.
+May 10th will be here so quickly, and I’m not ready.
+I’m not prepared to give up this bond I have created, but at the same time, I can’t wait to meet her.
 I want to know what she will look like.
 Will she have blue eyes like me or dark eyes like her daddy?
 Will she have my thick, wavy hair like mine or dark and straight like his?

-Hopefully her journey will spark something creative in me.
-I’ve already felt more level headed since finding out I was pregnant and in this last month the depression cloud that has lingered from my crazy life changes has truly lifted.
+I’ve already felt more level-headed since finding out I was pregnant, and in this last month, the depression cloud that has lingered from my crazy life changes has genuinely lifted.
 I think Miss Adelyn is the saving grace I didn’t know I needed.
-She has really brought a lot of things into focus and she isn’t even here yet.
+She has really brought a lot of things, into focus and she isn’t even here y Hopefully her journey will spark something creative in me.